kasigi/bad_intern_is_not_authorized/README.md

 * This system will be used by both a React front end (not yet built), and another back-end server.
 As a result of the latter, ONLY the GET and POST methods will be supported.
 * There is sample data being loaded into the system including test users.
 These can be found in the ```seeddata/``` folder.

+### Role Based Access Control

+The concept behind Role-based Access Control (RBAC) is that each job function in the organization has a 'role' and each user is assigned the roles based on their work.
+Each API function will require one of several roles before it allows the user to proceed.
+For example - a delete action may be limited to managers or administrators.

+In this scenario, we have several pre-defined roles that have both human-readable and machine names (these are all defined in ```seeddata/roles/json```).
+We want each protected function in our code to have a list of roles described by their machine names.
+It will then look at the user's roles and see if there are any matches?

+#### Why 'machinenames'?

+Often we want something to have both a human-friendly name.
+This may include spaces, punctuation, and should be changable without breaking anything.
+Additionally, we don't know in advance what _id the database server will assign to our roles in the database.
+In this scenario we want to assign our own *immutable* identifier that is easy to code with.
+This is the purpose of the machine name.
+We can _id's change between database servers, changes in the human-friendly name but still have our code work.

 ### Required User Storeies from the Product Management Team